devrdpatel/FriendBase/README.md

 # FriendBase

 Created using SwiftUI, FriendBase enables users to easily view others within their organization with just the tap of a few buttons.
-The app fetches data through a network call to update the information that was already stored in Core Data and then neatly displays the information to users.
+The app fetches data through a network call to update the information that was cached in Core Data and then cleanly displays the information to users.

 ## App Preview